Syria: Ba'athist Syria

-The ongoing civil war have left a negative impact on Syria's economy.
-However, Syria's economy began changing much before the beginning of the war.
+The 2011 civil war left a negative impact on Syria's economy.
+However, Syria's economy began declining even before the beginning of the war.
 Syria's share in global exports has eroded gradually since 2001.
 The real per capita GDP growth was just 2.5% per year in the 2000–2008 period.
 Poverty rates increased from 11% in 2004 to 12.3% in 2007.
 In 2007, main exports included crude oil, refined products, raw cotton, clothing, fruits, and grains.
 The bulk of imports are raw materials essential for industry, vehicles, agricultural equipment, and heavy machinery.
 Earnings from oil exports as well as remittances from Syrian workers are the government's most important sources of foreign exchange.